Detailed analysis of excited state systematics in a lattice QCD calculation of $g_A$: Lattice Calculation

 In \figref{fig:comparison} we show the extracted value of $\mathring{g}_A$ with three different fully-correlated analysis strategies: \begin{enumerate} \item[\textbf{23s}]: Fit to $C_2(\tsep)$, $R_\G(\tsep,\t)$ and FH$_\G(\tsep,\t_c=1)$;

 \item[\textbf{2s}]: Fit to $C_2(\tsep)$ and FH$_\G(\tsep,\t_c=1)$;

 \item[\textbf{23}]: Fit to $C_2(\tsep)$ and $R_\G(\tsep,\t)$. \end{enumerate} The horizontal gray band is the result from Ref.~\cite{Chang:2018uxx}.
 These results show the consistency between the four computational and analysis strategies.
 Even though the FH$_\G(\tsep,\t_c)$ correlation functions are constructed from the $R_\G(\tsep,\t)$ correlation functions, they are subject to a different pattern of excited state contamination (cfr. \secref{sec:spectral_decomp}).
 Therefore it is useful to include them in the fully-correlated analysis.
 The combined fit yields a robust and consistent fitting strategy and precise extractions of hadronic matrix elements at zero-momentum transfer.
-Whether an analogous strategy can be pursued for non-zero momentum transfer is left for future work.

 In \figref{fig:fit_comparison}, we present the posterior correlation function on top of the numerical data for both the results in Ref.~\cite{Chang:2018uxx} as well as from the FH$_{A_3}(\tsep,\t_c=1)$ dataset in the present work.
+Using the bootstrap results, the correlated ratio of $g_A$ determined previously and now is

+showing the statistical consistency of the ground state matrix element extracted from these two different methods on the same ensemble.

 The FH$_{A_3}(\tsep,\t_c={\rm none})$ dataset from Ref.~\cite{Chang:2018uxx} is observed to have significantly less excited state contamination at early $\tsep$ as compared to FH$_{A_3}(\tsep,\t_c=1)$.
 This is what enabled a two-state analysis in Ref.~\cite{Chang:2018uxx}.
 The combined fit (23s) in the present work enables a determination of significantly more excited state parameters through the precise early-$\tsep$ data.
 Moreover, as shown in this section, a confident extraction of the ground state posterior distributions is attained: as depicted in the figure, both strategies yield precise and consistent extractions of the large-$\tsep$ extrapolation of the results.
 The former result is more economical for obtaining a precise value of $\mathring{g}_A$, while the method in this work also enables a determination of non-zero momentum transfer results which can be used to determine the form factors.